RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 #### Auto Tiering - Redis on Flash evolution doubling performance

-Redis Enterprise version 7.2 introduces Auto Tiering as an enhanced successor to Redis on Flash.
+Redis Enterprise version 7.2 introduces Auto Tiering as an enhanced successor to Redis on Flash, which allows you to provision larger databases at a lower cost by using NVMe drives in addition to RAM.

 Redis Enterprise Auto Tiering uses [Speedb](https://www.speedb.io/) as its storage engine, doubling the throughput achieved.
 For example, a 1 TB database with 50K ops/sec can now serve 100K ops/sec based on the same infrastructure.